practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/README.md

 ## Installation tips

-I started with a "proper" installation via GHCup: https://www.haskell.org/ghcup/
+I started with a "proper" installation with GHCup: https://www.haskell.org/ghcup/

 This is very helpful with the (global) management of Haskell libraries (with the _cabal_ project builder and library manager); some of them I'm using in the microbenchmark program.